Perajit/news-vue/README.md

 ### Configure environment variables
 Set default request parameters for [News API](https://newsapi.org) as environment variables.
-Create `.env` or `.env.local` file in the root folder of the project and add configurations to the file.
+Create `.env.local` file in the root folder of the project and add configurations to the file.

 - __VUE_APP_API_KEY__ : Your API key. ([Register here](https://newsapi.org/register))
 - __country__ : The 2-letter ISO 3166-1 code of the country you want to get headlines for.

+Note that you may see an example from `.env.local.example` file.

 ## Serve application
 To complie and run application with hot-reload for development: